 How to Get Signed to a Record Label

-Many unsigned artists are ultimately looking to be swept up by a record label and given the opportunity and backing to ‘make it’ in the music industry.
+Many unsigned artists are looking to be swept up by a record label for the opportunity, and backing, to ‘make it’ in the music industry.
 Talent Scout for Sony Music (and one of our competition judges), Layla Manoochehri explains how to get signed by a record label.

 How should artists approach a record label?

-Before you approach a record label, in an attempt to get signed, you need to make sure that you are completely happy with your music and the artist that you are.
+Before you approach a record label, in an attempt to get a record deal, you should make sure that you are completely happy with your music and the artist that you are.
 If you feel you need any further development, take your time — don’t rush straight to a record label.
-You need to make sure what you take to a record label is exactly what you want to be as an artist.
+Before attempting to get a record deal, you need to make sure what you take to a record label is exactly what you want to be as an artist.

 Demos should be kept short and sweet.
 Record labels are sent thousands of demos so they aren’t going to listen to each demo for hours and hours.